Dub FX: Musician sells Olinda 'Sanctuary' in 'Ewok Forest' - The Media Times

 “I record all of my albums there – I just released a new album that I recorded here.”

-Stanford, who lives in a van and was on the road in 2006 with his unique vocal looping and beatboxing, said social media had opened doors for him.
+Stanford, who lives in a van and was on the road in 2006 with his unique vocal looping and beatboxing, said that social media opened the doors for him.

 “I had one of the first viral videos,” he said.
 “Festival organizers booked me based on my YouTube videos.”